 You can easily identify the front face of the blade by the recognizable graphic.
 If you can see it as you paddle, you’ll know you’re holding the paddle correctly.

-To hold your blade properly is quite simple, but it’s fundamental.
-It’s important to master this key technique.
-Holding the paddle backwards or incorrectly makes the engineering behind the paddle’s design work against you.
-Instead, it should be driving you forward fast.
-Make sure the paddle blade angles away from you.
-When you’re holding your paddle perfectly vertical and can see the face of the blade, the tip of the blade should be tilted (at an angle) away from your body.
-At the start of your stroke a correct blade angle will push the nose of your board up and out of the water.
-As you lean forward into the power phase of your stroke, the blade will be perpendicular to the sea floor to drive you forward fast.
-Please see image for clarification.
+So, how do you hold a paddle board paddle?
+It is quite straightforward, yet it’s crucial.
+When gripping the paddle, make sure the blade angles away from you.
+This means that when the paddle is held vertically and you can see the face of the blade, the tip should be tilted away from your body.
+This angle is crucial for efficiently propelling yourself forward.
+At the beginning of your stroke, the correct blade angle helps lift the nose of your board out of the water.
+As you lean forward into the power phase of your stroke, the blade should be perpendicular to the sea floor, driving you forward swiftly.
+For a visual reference, please refer to the accompanying image.

 The paddle blade angle should tilt away from you when held correctly.